RBilly/design-system/docs/how-to-add-icons.md

 # How to add icons

-Only the icons listed on the [Fundamentals icons page on Figma](https://www.figma.com/file/Svp4Vqs9rU5iJViXL3ARfC/%5BDS%5D-Fundamentals-v0.1.0?type=design&node-id=531-18455&mode=design&t=MgCSr7PQmkzf1ixV-0) can be added.

 ## Add custom SVG icons

 1. Verify the name of your `.svg` file.
 It should reflect the expected component name.